ITINERARIES Hot Springs and Nature in Hokkaido Enjoy nature around beautiful Lake Toya and Noboribetsu Onsen

 How to Get There

-There are several flights from Haneda Airport to New Chitose Airport (90 minutes) per day.
-From New Chitose take a local train to Minami-Chitose Station and transfer to an express train (40 minutes) to Noboribetsu Station.
-Noboribetsu Onsen is a 15-minute bus ride from the station and buses leave once or twice every hour.
+There are multiple flights from Haneda Airport to New Chitose Airport (90 minutes) per day.
+From New Chitose take a JR Rapid Airport train to Minami-Chitose Station and transfer to a limited express train (45 minutes) to Noboribetsu Station.
+Noboribetsu Onsen is a 20-minute bus ride from the station and buses leave once or twice every hour.